-The Group carried out its investment impairment test as at 31 October 2021 (2020: 31 October 2020).
-The recoverable amount of the investment exceeded its carrying value of all existing investments, therefore no impairment charges have been recognised, except as set out above.
-No further impairment indicators were identified up to 31 December 2021.
+The Group carried out its investment impairment test as at 31 December 2022 (2021: 31 October 2021).
+The recoverable amount of the investment is inferior to the carrying value of all existing investments and an impairment charge of \pounds 84.4m has been recognised as at 31 December 2022.

 The cash flow predictions are based on financial budgets and strategic plans approved by the Board.
 These assume a level of revenue and profits which are based on both past performance and expectations for future market development and consider the cyclicality of the business in which the Group operates.
 In assessing the cash flows of the parent's investment in its subsidiaries, the amounts payable by the parent to subsidiaries are also taken into account.
-Cash flows beyond the period of the strategic plans are extrapolated in perpetuity using a long-term growth rate of 2.5% (2020: 2.5%).
-The key assumptions and methodology in determining the value in use of the Group are disclosed in Note 17.2 to the Vesuvius plc 2021 Annual Report and Financial Statements.
-A sensitivity analysis was carried out using reasonably possible changes to the key assumptions set out in Note 17.2 of the Vesuvius plc 2021 Annual Report and Financial Statements.
-No scenarios of impairment were identified.
+Cash flows beyond the period of the strategic plans have been extrapolated using a perpetuity growth rate of 2.5% (2021: 2.5%).
+The key assumptions and methodology in determining the value in use of the Group are disclosed in Note 17.2 to the Vesuvius plc Annual Report 2022.
+A sensitivity analysis was carried out using reasonably possible changes to the key assumptions set out in Note 17.2 of the Vesuvius plc Annual Report 2022.